polanco-jaime/polanco-jaime.github.io/_pages/about.md

 ## Research Focus

 My passion lies in applying rigorous economic analysis to address issues related to human capital accumulation, economics of education, and development economics.
-Specifically, my current research focuses on analyzing how various factors influence educational outcomes and human capital accumulation, with a particular emphasis on developing countries.
-I conduct my research under the expert supervision of  [Gloria Bernal](https://cea.javeriana.edu.co/w/facultad-de-cea-profesores-econom%C3%8Da-17?redirect=%2Fprofesores) and [Oliver Pardo](https://cea.javeriana.edu.co/w/facultad-de-cea-profesores-administraci%C3%93n-24?redirect=%2Fprofesores).
+Specifically, my current research focuses on analyzing the gender composition, the intervention on infrastructure, and the oil industry's influence on educational outcomes as measures of academic performance and human capital accumulation, with a particular emphasis on developing countries.
+I am currently working on a research project that examines how gender composition in classrooms impacts the university's major choices of female students.
+I conduct my research dissertation under the expert supervision of [Gloria Bernal](https://cea.javeriana.edu.co/w/facultad-de-cea-profesores-econom%C3%8Da-17?redirect=%2Fprofesores) and [Oliver Pardo](https://cea.javeriana.edu.co/w/facultad-de-cea-profesores-administraci%C3%93n-24?redirect=%2Fprofesores).
 {: .text-justify}